Novav20/TheMeridianGrid/README.md

 # The Meridian Grid

-A centralized IoT dashboard designed to monitor, analyze, and control a fleet of physical and virtual machines.

 ## Project Overview

 The Meridian Grid (TMG) acts as a bridge between the physical world of mechatronics and modern software architecture.
 It provides real-time visualization of sensor data and remote actuation capabilities, serving as a comprehensive learning platform for full-stack development, containerization, and industrial communication protocols.